top of page

 Director

 Matt trained and qualified as an audiologist in the United Kingdom, where he built a strong reputation for his clinical expertise, compassionate care, and commitment to excellence.
-He is dedicated to creating a supportive and tailored experience for every client, taking the time to ensure they feel comfortable, confident, and cared for on their journey to better hearing.
+He is dedicated to creating a supportive and tailored experience for every client, taking the time to ensure they feel comfortable, confident, and cared for on their journey to better health.

 Matt is a graduate of Exeter College and, now based in Australia, is a certified Audiometrist with the Australian College of Audiology inc. (HAASA).
-He brings his international experience and attentive approach to the hearing care community.
+He brings his international experience and attentive approach to the community.

 Peter Cichello, BSc, Grad DipAud, MEd, Grad DipRehab, MAudSA (CCP)